 Who are free VPNs best for?

-If a VPN service is based in the United States, it will be subject to search warrants presented by US law-enforcement agencies.
+If a VPN service is based in the USA, it will be subject to search warrants presented by US law-enforcement agencies.
 Also, all free VPN services log user connections, no matter what the service claims.

 Many of the services we review here are based in Canada, Switzerland or Germany, which have stronger privacy laws, but one of the Canadian services, TunnelBear, was recently bought by a US company and will have to honor US warrants and subpoenas under a new US law.

 Free VPN services encrypt your data while it's in transit, creating a virtual tunnel through the internet.
 This separates your data packets from the countless others around them until they reach the service’s exit nodes many miles away from where you are.

 Not only is the data encrypted, as it would be during a normal secure web session, but the routing information about the sender and intended recipient is hidden as well.

 Today, the most popular VPN protocols are OpenVPN and various implementations of Internet Protocol Security (IPsec), which include IPsec by itself or in combination with Layer 2 Tunneling Protocol (L2TP) or Internet Key Exchange versions 1 and 2 (IKEv1 and IKEv2).

 A VPN's scrambling and unscrambling of your data can sometimes slow internet traffic to a crawl.
-The best free VPN service providers have fast servers connected to huge data pipes to minimize this performance decline.
+The best free VPN will have fast servers connected to huge data pipes to minimize this performance decline.
 They also have thousands of servers located in scores of countries, ranging from Albania to Zimbabwe.